Buy now pay later platform Klarna headed for New Zealand

 The buy now, pay later (BNPL) provider lets customers shop online and pay for goods in four instalments, by creating a virtual "Ghost Card" in the Klarna app.

 Ghost Cards are single use, and unique to each purchase.
-Klarna aims to replace website checkouts that require customers to shop with credit cards that have high annual interest rates with its BNPL platform.
+Klarna aims to replace website checkouts - requiring customers to shop with credit cards that have high annual interest rates - with its BNPL platform.

 There are no annual fees, and customers can get easy refunds for orders within 14 days.
 Klarna also offer.